ckartchner/ckartchner.github.io/jekyll_notes.md

 - Steal gems
 - bundle

-# Display properly on local host #
+# Setup to display properly on local host #

+## Render locally
+`bundle exec jekyll serve`
+bundle - ?
+exec - ?
+jekyll - ?
+serve - ?

+Also, just running `jekyll serve` re-renders as well

+Yet, this doesn't mean that the serve needs to be restarted when changes are made...
 # Theme overriding #

 # Play nice with GitHub pages #